scandycuz/angular-twitter/README.md

 ### Categories

-Add feature to allow users to choose specific categories of Twitter interactions to query, such as `Entertainment`, or `Politics`.
+Add feature to allow users to choose specific categories of Twitter interactions, such as `Entertainment`, or `Politics`.

 ### User Profiles